|Company||W G Bagnall|

 The two locomotives were not suited to the operations over a line as long as the West Somerset Railway and were rough riders because of the short wheelbase.
 Both of these locomotives have since been preserved – 2996 Victor at the Lakeside & Haverthwaite Railway and 2994 Vulcan at the Stephenson Railway Museum.

-In 1986 Vulcan was sold to the Metropolitan Borough of Tyneside for use at its Stephenson Railway Museum and renamed Thomas Burt MP 1837-1922, and is still there today
+In 1986 Vulcan was sold to the Metropolitan Borough of Tyneside for use at its Stephenson Railway Museum and renamed Thomas Burt MP 1837-1922.
+By August 2020 it no longer carried this name after being painted in its Steel Company of Wales livery.

-It is anticipated that this locomotive will be returned to steam on the North Tynside Steam Railway in 2018.
+It was anticipated that this locomotive would be returned to steam on the North Tynside Steam Railway in 2018.
 By the end of 2017 the boiler had passed its steam test and hydraulic tests at the North Norfolk Railway and it was returned to the North Tyneside Railway in January 2018.